mkorman9/scala-dynamodb-mapper/README.md

 * Provides built-it mapping for basic Scala types and Joda's DateTime
 * Allows you to write mappers for your own classes
 * Allows you to declare attributes as non-required and map them to Option[T]
+* Allows you to query tables using both local and global secondary indexes

 ## What it doesn't do?
 * Doesn't allow you to project query and get only selected attributes.
 It's only meant to be a mapper between database and a case class